commons-teaching/SBL.20004.2022_group_B-OlaAatmika/SBL.20004.2022_group_B-OlaAatmika_Report.md

  1. ferulic acid produced by Streptocarpus sp.
 2007- 547- 626, Saintpaulia grotei, Saintpaulia ionantha, Sinningia cardinalis, Streptocarpus sp.
-2007- 547- 626, and Saintpaulia grotei
+2007- 547- 626, and Saintpaulia grotei.
+Ferulic acid have shown to have low toxicity and it possesses many physiological functions: anti-inflammatory, antioxidant, antimicrobial activity, anticancer and antidiabetic effect (Zdunska K, 2018).

 ![image](https://user-images.githubusercontent.com/102287683/171936966-529fad31-9ed2-47bd-bef1-a7e90db5674b.png)

   2. eriocitrin specific to Streptocarpus sp.
-433
+433. Erioctrin is known as a flavanoid, it exhibits several biological properties including antiproliferative and proapoptotic effects.
+It is also found to strongly enhance reactive oxgen species(ROS) generation, alteration of mitochondrial outer mebrane potential and enhance apoptotic morphological changes (Chengliang Yuan, Guoping Chen, 2021).

 ![image](https://user-images.githubusercontent.com/102287683/171937320-b4a37ce6-a45f-48ea-9193-6f010722762d.png)

-  3. enoxolone produced by Sinningia cardinalis,Saintpaulia grotei and Saintpaulia ionantha
+  3. enoxolone produced by Sinningia cardinalis,Saintpaulia grotei and Saintpaulia ionantha.
+Enoxole is also know as glycyrrhizin acid, that consists physiological properties like anti-inflammtory, antioxidant, and antimicrobial activities.
+It also plays role in treatment of various dermatological disorders.

 ![image](https://user-images.githubusercontent.com/102287683/171937978-ff4972cd-3a66-4229-b78c-2139dbd4ea86.png)

-  4. beta-Lapachone specific to Saintpaulia grotei
+  4. beta-Lapachone specific to Saintpaulia grotei. beta- Lepachone is an ortho-napthoquinone natural product.
+It plays a role in various pharmacological activities, such as antitumor, antibacterial, antimalarial, anti-_Mycobacterium tuberculosis_, anti-_Tryoanosoma cruzi_ (Qijie Gong, 2021)

 ![image](https://user-images.githubusercontent.com/102287683/171938646-6ab47436-37ea-46d2-9d44-f3957d1c978a.png)

-  5. Xanthoxylin specific to Sinningia cardinalis
+  5. Xanthoxylin specific to Sinningia cardinalis.
+Xanthoxlin is know to be involved in antispasmodic activity (V Cechinel Filho, 1995), antifungal effects against yeasts, filamrntous fungi and dermatophytes (T R Pinheiro, 1999).

 ![image](https://user-images.githubusercontent.com/102287683/171939177-9bfcc1e5-4cc3-4f47-b48b-04a69a24f56b.png)

-  6. Ursolic acid produced by the 15 species
+  6. Ursolic acid produced by the 15 species.
+Ursolic acid is a natural triterpene compund, that exhibits medicinal effects includes anti-inflammatory, anti-apoptotic anti-oxidant and anti-carcinogenic effects.
+It can be used for the treatment of cancer, cardiovascuéar disease, liver disease, sarcopenia (DAe Yun Seo, 2018).

 ![image](https://user-images.githubusercontent.com/102287683/171939626-2dcbbd97-c42e-4aee-b9e0-7527e5aee302.png)